 The roles and responsibilities of RNs and NPs involved in cosmetic procedures vary by jurisdiction.
 In some jurisdictions, RNs can only administer Botox and other fillers if the patient has been initially assessed by a physician or other authorized prescriber and there is a client-specific order.
 RNs may also require additional education and experience to ensure competency.
 In other jurisdictions, a physician must be present on site for the initial injection, but subsequent injections can be administered via directive with a physician readily available.

 Regulatory bodies across Canada have taken varying positions on NPs prescribing Botox and other cosmetic injections.
 For example, in Ontario, NPs may prescribe and administer Botox and other neuromodulators1.
-In New-Brunswick, NPs are also permitted to provide medical aesthetic services, although additional educational is required2.
-At this time, the regulatory body in British Columbia3 has stated that prescribing Botox and cosmetic/facial fillers are outside of the scope of practice for NPs.
+In New-Brunswick and British Columbia, NPs are also permitted to provide medical aesthetic services, although additional educational is required2,3.
 It is important to thoroughly review the standards of practice and guidelines in your practising jurisdiction to ensure compliance with what is permitted.

 In order to assist nurses in navigating these issues, some regulatory bodies have prepared guidelines to inform nurses of their roles and responsibilities with respect to cosmetic procedures.
 Nurses who are unclear as to whether any aspects of their practice fall within the permissible scope should consult their regulatory bodies.